About EcoWatch

 He was a staff writer for The Atlanta Journal and Constitution, and a contributor to Flagpole Magazine and Georgia Magazine.

-Born in New York, he’s working on writing, music and research projects, and enjoys bicycling, hiking, swimming and travel.
+Born in New York, he’s busy with writing, music and theater projects, and enjoys hiking, bicycling and swimming in the mountains and lakes near Asheville, North Carolina.

 Tiffany is a writer, explorer and inspirational speaker.
 She holds degrees from UCLA and the University of Pennsylvania Carey Law School.